otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • What is the number of the last locus assembled for M4?

-    • How many loci in total? (*Hint:* count the lines)
+    • How many SNPs in total? (*Hint:* count the lines)

-    • Using this technique, how many loci were assembled for M5 to M7 once they finish running?
+    • Using this technique, how many SNPs were assembled for M5 to M7 once they finish running?

     • Which iteration of M provided the highest number of r80 loci?